 General

 (1) Under HCF, the basic unit of allocation of the right to transmit onto the WM is the TXOP.
 Each TXOP is defined by a starting time and a defined maximum length.
 In a non-DMG network, (11ad) the TXOP may be obtained by a STA winning an instance of EDCA contention (see 9.21.2 (HCF (#2203)contention based channel access (EDCA))) during the CP or by a STA receiving a QoS (+)CF-Poll frame (see 9.21.3 (HCCA))) during the CP or CFP.
-The former is called EDCA TXOP, while the latter is called HCCA TXOP or polled TXOP.
-An HCCA TXOP shall not extend across a TBTT.(#63) The occurrence of a TBTT implies the end of the HCCA TXOP, after which the regular channel access procedure (EDCA or HCCA) is resumed.
-It is possible that no frame was transmitted during the TXOP.
-The shortened termination of the HCCA TXOP does not imply an error condition.
+The former is called EDCA TXOP, while the latter is called HCCA TXOP or polled TXOP..

 (2) In a DMG BSS, the EDCAF operates only during CBAPs.
 Operation of the EDCAF is suspended at the end of a CBAP and is resumed at the beginning of the following CBAP.
 When the EDCAF is being suspended, the values of the backoff and NAV timers shall remain unchanged until the start of the following CBAP.
 A TXOP may be obtained only within a CBAP.
 A TXOP may be obtained by a DMG STA winning an instance of EDCA contention (see 9.21.2 (HCF (#2203)contention based channel access (EDCA))) or by a DMG STA receiving a Grant frame with the AllocationType field equal to 1.
 See 9.35.5 ((#2203)Contention based access period (CBAP) transmission rules(11ad)) and 9.35.6.3 ((#2203)Contention based access period (CBAP) allocation(11ad)) for additional rules regarding (#2203)contention based access in DMG BSSs.
 (11ad)